asifvora/react-drag-and-drop/README.md

 ### The key learning points are to:
 * Make an element draggable by adding the “draggable” attribute

-1 Make an element draggable by adding the “draggable” attribute 2 Make an area droppable by implementing the “dragover” event 3 Capture the drag data by implementing the “dragstart” event 4 Capture the drop by implementing the “drop” event
+* Make an area droppable by implementing the “dragover” event
+* Capture the drag data by implementing the “dragstart” event
+* Capture the drop by implementing the “drop” event
-5 Implement the “drag” event that is fired as the element is being dragged 6 Store the intermediate data in the dataTransfer object
+* Implement the “drag” event that is fired as the element is being dragged
+* Store the intermediate data in the dataTransfer object

 ## Questions?🤔